oldham123/cfa_level_iii/_readings/Reading 35 Execution of Portfolio Decisions.md

 - **Algorithmic trading** is automated trading with the objective of minimising trade costs, and comes in three main forms:
   - *Logical participation*
     - **Simple logical participation strategies** seek to trade in a way that disguise the intentions of the investor amongst regular trade flow, using the value-weighted or time-weighted average price
+      - This approach is suitable for trades with low urgency
     - **Implementation shortfall strategies** focus on trading quickly to minimise IS
+      - Urgent trades are best suited to this strategy
   - *Opportunistic*
   - *Specialised strategies*